intel/compute-runtime/FAQ.md

 Note: Older platforms (e.g. Broadwell) are considered to be in maintenance mode for Windows.

+### How can I enable reading debug environment variables on Linux release builds?

+Reading of debug environment variables on Linux release builds can be enabled by specifying `NEOReadDebugKeys` environment variable with a value of 1.

+E.g. to rebuild precompiled kernels you need to set both `RebuildPrecompiledKernels` and `NEOReadDebugKeys` to a value of 1.

+List of all debug keys can be found [here](https://github.com/intel/compute-runtime/blob/master/shared/source/debug_settings/debug_variables_base.inl).

 ## Platform support

 ### Which Intel platforms are supported by the driver?